Getting Started

 But drift can do so much more!
 These pages provide more information useful when getting started with drift:

-- Dart tables: This page describes how to write your own Dart tables and which classes drift generates for them.
+- Dart tables: This page describes how to define your own tables in Dart.
+For an overview of the classes drift generates for tables, check out row classes.

 - For new drift users or users not familiar with SQL, the manager APIs for tables allows writing most queries with a syntax you're likely familiar with from ORMs or other packages.